 - Pour in the sauce ingredients and noodles.
 Toss to combine.

-- Serve with green onion, cashews, and lime wedges.
+- Serve with green onion, peanuts or cashews, and lime wedges.